Join us in celebrating the 250th anniversary of 1776 in 2026!

 • Director’s Report

-- Review & approval of bills from December 2025• Adjournment
+- Review & approval of bills from May 2026- Consideration of purchase of library annex

 The Library Board usually meets on the first Monday of every month at 6pm.